mikkkeldp/basic-cnn-lstm-image-captioning/README.md

 <img src="https://machinelearningmastery.com/wp-content/uploads/2017/09/Plot-of-the-Caption-Generation-Deep-Learning-Model.png" width="550" height="400" />
 </p>

+### Glove Embeddings
+Word vectors map words to a vector space, where similar words are clustered together and different words are separated.
+The advantage of using Glove over Word2Vec is that GloVe does not just rely on the local context of words but it incorporates global word co-occurrence to obtain word vectors.

+The basic premise behind Glove is that we can derive semantic relationships between words from the co-occurrence matrix.
+For our model, the longest possible description length is 34 words.
+Therefore, we will map all the words in our 34-word long caption to a 200-dimension vector using Glove.
+This mapping will be done in a separate layer after the input layer called the embedding layer.

 ### Model Evaluation

 Model is evaluated on the holdout test set.
 Predicted captions are evaluated using a standard cost function.